Snow in Val d’Isère

 Being high (1850m – 3200m), Val d’Isère gets snow when the westerlies are dropping rain elsewhere.
 And being tucked into the Italian border, it also catches occasional snowfall from the east, which doesn’t even reach neighbouring Tignes.
-The value of its unique location is starkly true in a less snowy winter.
-The beginning of the 2014-15 season saw the slopes open in Val d’Isère while there were just muddy fields in other well-known ski resorts.
+The value of its unique location is starkly true in a less snowy winter, when slopes open in Val d’Isère while there are just muddy fields in other well-known ski resorts.

 But the exceptional snowfall is just half the story.
 How well it lasts is even more important.
 A ring of high ridges and glaciers protects Val d’Isère from warm southerly winds, while the steep climb from Bourg St Maurice and narrow gorges just outside the village keep out the warm air of spring.
 Most of the slopes are tilted north, which preserves their snow.
 You only have to look at the south-facing side of the valley – where there are no ski slopes – to see how clever Val d’Isère has been with its geography.